XamarinUniversity/build2018-labs/lab1/README.md

 ### Add the delete.png image

-The `ToolbarItem` needs an image - particularly on UWP where no text is displayed by default.
+The `ToolbarItem` needs an image, particularly on UWP where no text is displayed by default.
 Images and graphics are often one of the areas where we will need to provide _platform-specific_ values because the sizes change from platform-to-platform.

 There are three folders in the [assets folder](https://github.com/XamarinUniversity/build2018-labs/tree/master/lab1/assets) included with this lab.
 We need to copy the images from the **ios**, **android**, and **windows** folders into the project.